bttf/romantique/README.md

 ![](romantique.png)
 # Romantique

-A (useless) node module to convert Roman to Decimal numerals.
+A (useless) node module to convert Roman to Arabic numerals.
 NPM isn't full enough of useless, right?
 If you ever use this in production, please, let me know.

 From 0 to 3999.